mahin12/Azure-Virtual-Machines/README.md

   - **Review & Create:** After i've input and configured all the details we need for this inbound rule, click 'Add' to create the rule. e

+# Conclusion

+# By setting up our virtual machines (VMs) and establishing open inbound security rules, we're effectively leaving our VM's entrance unguarded.
+Typically, this isn't a practice you'd employ in a genuine production setting due to the high risk of attack it presents.
+Yet, within the framework of our honeynet, this is precisely the behavior we desire.
+It enables us to lure in potential attackers and monitor their behavior within a managed setting.